sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Algorithms and Techniques
-To use DeepAR it needs to meet the following[^6]:
+To use DeepAR it needs to meet the following[^5]:
 1. Except for when splitting your dataset for training and testing, always provide the entire time series for training, testing, and when calling the model for inference.
 Regardless of how you set `context_length`, don't break up the time series or provide only a part of it.
-The model uses data points further back than the value set in `context_length` for the lagged values feature.[^6]
+The model uses data points further back than the value set in `context_length` for the lagged values feature.[^5]
 2. When tuning a DeepAR model, you can split the dataset to create a training dataset and a test dataset.
 In a typical evaluation, you would test the model on the same time series used for training, but on the future  `prediction_length`  time points that follow immediately after the last time point visible during training.
 You can create training and test datasets that satisfy this criteria by using the entire dataset (the full length of all time series that are available) as a test set and removing the last  `prediction_length`  points from each time series for training.
 During training, the model doesn't see the target values for time points on which it is evaluated during testing.
 During testing, the algorithm withholds the last  `prediction_length`  points of each time series in the test set and generates a prediction.
 Then it compares the forecast with the withheld values.
 You can create more complex evaluations by repeating time series multiple times in the test set, but cutting them at different endpoints.
 With this approach, accuracy metrics are averaged over multiple forecasts from different time points.
 For more information, see  [Tune a DeepAR Model](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar-tuning.html).

 3. Avoid using very large values (>400) for the  `prediction_length`  because it makes the model slow and less accurate.
 If you want to forecast further into the future, consider aggregating your data at a higher frequency.
-For example, use  `5min`  instead of  `1min`.
+For example, use  `5min`  instead of  `1min`.[^5]

 4. Because lags are used, a model can look further back in the time series than the value specified for  `context_length`.
 Therefore, you don't need to set this parameter to a large value.
-We recommend starting with the value that you used for  `prediction_length`.
+We recommend starting with the value that you used for  `prediction_length`.[^5]

 5. We recommend training a DeepAR model on as many time series as are available.
 Although a DeepAR model trained on a single time series might work well, standard forecasting algorithms, such as ARIMA or ETS, might provide more accurate results.
 The DeepAR algorithm starts to outperform the standard methods when your dataset contains hundreds of related time series.
 Currently, DeepAR requires that the total number of observations available across all training time series is at least 300.